-Given the legal and regulatory framework described above (see Key Consideration 1), B3 offers a high degree of certainty that its rules, procedures and contracts are not subject to voiding, reversal or stays.
+Given the legal and regulatory framework described above (see Key Consideration 1), B3 offers a high degree of certainty that its rules, procedures, and contracts are valid and effective.

 B3's rules and procedures are derived from law and are based on legal and regulatory provisions.